import-ariel/bayes_beats/README.md

 Out-of-the-box, ACE-Step generates music deterministically using a single, fixed embedding of the input prompt.
 This limits the diversity and flexibility of the generated outputs.
 We would have modeled the prompt embedding not as a single point in latent space, but as a distribution from which we can sample.

-Samplling allows for multiple musical interpretations of the same prompt and introduce a measure of uncertainty into generation.
+Sampling allows for multiple musical interpretations of the same prompt and introduce a measure of uncertainty into generation.
 After the prompt embedding was computed we would pass it through two small feedforward networks to produce a mean vector and a log variance vector that would represent the distribution.
 We would then reparameterize in order to sample  from the distribution and enable backpropagation  and pass a sample from the distribution to the ACE-step decoder rather than the original prompt embedding.
 A KL divergence term added during training would penalize a model when the learned distribution would deviate too far from the distributional prior.

 ## References